-The Employer shall deduct five cents (\$0.05) per hour worked from wages of the employee as a check-off to the Building Trades of Alberta (the "Council").
-Such deductions shall be paid for each and every employee covered by the terms of an operation of this collective agreement.
+The Employer shall deduct \$0.06 per hour worked from wages of the Employee as a check-off to the Building Trades of Alberta [the "Council"].
+Such deductions shall be paid for each and every Employee covered by the terms of an operation of this collective agreement.
 The money so deducted shall be remitted in the same manner as Union dues are remitted under this Collective Agreement and within the same time frames.

-At the option of the Employer, the Employer may remit such monies directly to an account designated by the Council, under the same timings and conditions as are in force for submission to the Local Union.
+At the option of the Employer, the Employer may remit such monies directly to an account designated by the Council, under the same timings and conditions as are in force for submission to the Union.

 - The monies deducted by the Employer for the Council check-off shall be deemed to be in trust.
-Where the Employer chooses to remit the check-offs to the Union the same shall be remitted by the Employer and received by the Union in trust for the Council.

-- In any event the Employer shall report to the Council, either as part of the Employer's report to the Union or as noted below, in the same manner and timing as are in force for submission of dues to the Union, a list for each month for which the deductions are made, which shall include:

-- 1) the name and social insurance number for each employee on whose behalf the deduction was made;

-- 2) the number of hours worked:

-- 3) the amount of money deducted;

-- 4) the employee's trade union affiliation;

-- 5) a nil return where applicable.
+Where the Employer chooses to remit the check-offs to the Union the same shall be remitted by the Employer and received by the Union in trust for the Council. - In any event the Employer shall report to the Council, either as part of the Employer's report to the Union or as noted below, in the same manner and timing as are in force for submission of dues to the Union, a list for each month for which the deductions are made, which shall include: - (a) the name and social insurance number for each Employee on whose behalf the deduction was made; - (b) the number of hours worked: - (c) the amount of money deducted; - (d) the Employee's trade union affiliation; - (e) a nil return where applicable.